 course provides an overview of the response phase of emergency management

 including government policies related to disaster response.
 The content will

 include the purpose of the National Response Plan.

-This course will cover the methodology and rationale behind the unified response to a terrorist, Weapons of Mass Destruction (WMD), or disaster incident within the National Incident Management System (NIMS) and Incident Command System (ICS).
-Students will explore the management and incident command response to terrorist, WMD, or disaster events, including elements of logistics, budgeting, prioritization, staffing, and support.
-Students will examine these methodologies from the perspective of crisis management and consequence management.
+This course will cover the methodology and rationale behind the unified response to a terrorist, Weapons of Mass Destruction (WMD), or disaster incident within the National Incident Management System (NIMS) and Incident Command System (ICS) systems.
+You will explore the management and incident command response to terrorist, WMD, or disaster events including elements of logistics, budgeting, prioritization, staffing, and support.
+In addition you will examine these methodologies from the perspective of crisis management and consequence management.

 This course analyzes theories for understanding ethical, social, organizational, political, and legal aspects of community risk reduction for fire and EMS agencies.
 You will learn to utilize common methods for developing effective and comprehensive community risk-reduction plans.

 course describes how people, groups, organizations, communities, and